ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/26_Electrical/263213 Packaged Engine Generators.md

    1. Room ambient temperature.
    1. Apply building load for one hour and take readings each 15 minutes.
    1. The main circuit breaker arrangement for this installation will be part of this test with the automatic transfer equipment controlling the engine starting, stopping.
-   1. A written report will be furnished to the NREL Technical Representative after the acceptance tests.
+   1. A written report will be furnished to the Owner Technical Representative after the acceptance tests.
 This report will outline the tests made, and it will also detail any items, which are to be corrected before the installation can be considered satisfactory.
    1. Visual and Mechanical Inspection.
 Inspect for physical damage.
 Compare nameplate rating and connection with specifications and single line diagram.
 Inspect for proper anchorage and grounding.
 Engine cooling and fuel system integrity shall be verified.
    1. TRAINING
    1. Engage a factory-authorized service representative to train Owner's maintenance personnel to adjust, operate, and maintain packaged engine generators.
 Refer to related Division 1 sections of the Specifications.
-1. END OF SECTION 263213